Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Lower Plenty suburb had median income among taxpayers at $59,818 with average level standing at $79,268.
-This is among the highest in Australia, comparing to Melbourne's levels of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $64,753 (median) and $85,808 (average) as of September 2025.
-From the 2021 Census, incomes in Lower Plenty cluster around the 74th percentile nationally.
-Income analysis reveals that 30.4% of community earns between $1,500 and $2,999 per week (1,259 individuals), mirroring regional trends where 32.8% occupy this bracket.
-The suburb demonstrates considerable affluence with 33.9% earning over $3,000 per week, supporting premium retail and service offerings.
-After housing costs, residents retain 87.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+In financial year 2023, Lower Plenty suburb had a median taxpayer income of $59,818 and an average of $79,268, according to AreaSearch's aggregation of the latest postcode level ATO data.
+These figures are among the highest in Australia, compared to Melbourne's median of $57,688 and average of $75,164.
+By September 2025, estimates suggest a median income of approximately $64,753 and an average of $85,808, based on Wage Price Index growth of 8.25%.
+The 2021 Census shows household incomes in Lower Plenty cluster around the 74th percentile nationally.
+Income analysis reveals that 30.4% of individuals earn between $1,500 and $2,999 weekly, mirroring the region where 32.8% fall into this bracket.
+Notably, 33.9% of residents earn over $3,000 per week, indicating considerable affluence and supporting premium retail offerings.
+After housing costs, residents retain 87.8% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income